Ticino

 The land now occupied by the canton was annexed from Italian cities in the 15th century by various Swiss forces in the last transalpine campaigns of the Old Swiss Confederacy.
 In the Helvetic Republic, established in 1798, it was divided between the two new cantons of Bellinzona and Lugano.
-The creation of the Swiss Confederation in 1803 saw these two cantons combine to form the modern canton of Ticino.
+The Act of Mediation in 1803 saw these two cantons combine to form the modern canton of Ticino.
 Because of its unusual position, the canton relies on important infrastructure for connection with the rest of the country.
-The first major north-south railway link across the Alps, the Gotthard Railway, opened in 1882.
+The first major north–south railway link across the Alps, the Gotthard Railway, opened in 1882.
 In 2016, the Gotthard Base Tunnel was inaugurated, which finally provided a fully flat route through the Alps.

+The GDP per capita of Ticino was 83,450 Swiss francs in 2020, above the Swiss average of 80,418 Swiss francs in the same period.
+It is one of the wealthiest areas in Europe.
+Ticino had the second highest life expectancy (85.2 years) in Europe in 2018.
+The Human Development Index of 0.961 in 2021 was one of the highest found anywhere in the world.

 Etymology

 The name Ticino was chosen for the newly established canton in 1803, after the river Ticino which flows through it from the Novena Pass to Lake Maggiore.